osohq/oso/docs/understand/language/application-types.rst

 Built-in types
 --------------

-..
-REVIEW: We are talking about using methods on built ins here from within Polar.

-Because your application objects probably use your language's built-in primitive types such as ``str``, ``dict``, and ``int``, Polar allows you to use methods on those types for its built-ins, too.
+Because your application objects probably use your language's built-in primitive types such as ``str``, ``dict``, and ``int``, Polar allows you to use methods on those types for its built-ins too.
 That way you can use familiar methods like ``str.startswith()`` on strings regardless of whether they originated in your application or as a literal in your policy.
 This applies to all of the Polar :ref:`primitive types <basic-types>`: